MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 This article describes known issues and provides troubleshooting tips to consider when converting your apps to MSIX using the MSIX Packaging Tool.

 ## MSIX Packaging Tool Known Issues
-### Acquiring the MSIX Packaging Tool
+### Acquiring the MSIX Packaging Tool - Insider Flight
 If you have opted into our flighting group, make sure you have the correct version of the MSIX Packaging Tool.
+To do this, please do the following
+- Release notes – go to our Release Notes page to double check that the MSIX Packaging Tool app you have installed is the latest version that is available.
+- Manually update through Microsoft Store app.
+If this option if available to you open the Microsoft Store app.
+Go to Downloads and Updates and click Get updates.
+- Acquiring MSIX Packaging Tool offline – please follow the instructions highlighted on [this page]( https://docs.microsoft.com/en-us/windows/msix/packaging-tool/mpt-known-issues#getting-the-msix-packaging-tool-for-offline-use) to ensure you get the latest app through our offline process.
+- Check whether you are in WSUS – see below
+- Check the [Release Notes]( https://docs.microsoft.com/en-us/windows/msix/packaging-tool/release-notes/history) to check the latest Release

+If you are interested in joining our Insider Program, click [here](https://aka.ms/MSIXPackagingPreviewProgram) for more information.

 ### MSIX Packaging Tool driver considerations